Qinghai China Travel Guide

 Cumin, chili, Sichuan peppercorns, garlic, ginger.
 Flavors: robust, savory, umami, sometimes spicy.

-Experience Qinghai's local flavors through its iconic dishes and street food.
+Experience Qinghai's local flavors through its symbolic dishes and street food.

-Qinghai Lamian: Thin, chewy, fresh noodles in beef or lamb broth with meat, cilantro, and green onions.
+Qinghai Lamian: Thin, chewy, fresh noodles in beef or lamb broth containing meat, cilantro, and green onions.
 A ubiquitous staple.

 Find at numerous small eateries throughout Xining and other towns.